mollymaebaker/Modelling-coral-settlement/README.md

 b) Oscillating flow: Larvae are transported back and forth (right to left) within the reef area.
 The reef area is wrapped, retaining larvae until the simulation ends.

-c) Cyclonic eddy:Larvae are transported in a clockwise motion around the reef area.
+c) Cyclonic eddy: Larvae are transported in a clockwise motion around the reef area.
 The reef area is wrapped, retaining larvae until the simulation ends.

 d) No hydrodynamics: No hydrodynamics acting on larvae.
 The reef area is wrapped, retaining larvae until the simulation ends.